Quickstart

 Installing plakar

-At the time of this writing, we do not yet provide packages and plakar has to be installed manually:
+At the time of this writing, we do not yet provide packages and plakar has to be compiled from source, which requires the Go toolchain to be installed on your system.

 $ plakar version